keijiro/KlakNDI/README.md

   glitches on several mobile devices when using the Game View capture method.

 - KlakNDI doesn't support audio streaming.
-There are several technical difficulties to implement without perceptible noise or delay, so there is no plan to implement it.
+There are several technical difficulties to implement without perceptible noise or delay, so there are no plans to implement it.

 How To Install
 --------------